Definitions to help you navigate educational financing

 Regular Student Employment – non-need based student employment program available to AU students who do not show need on the FAFSA.

 Satisfactory Academic Progress (SAP) – There are two SAP policies at AU that differ.
-One policy governs academic probation and dismissal and is overseen by the AU Registrar’s Office.
+One policy governs academic probation and dismissal and is overseen by the AU Office of Records and Registration.
 The Financial Aid SAP policy governs whether or not a student may receive financial aid and can be reviewed here. <LINK TO PAGE>

 Special Conditions Form – This form is available to families whose current financial situation differs significantly from the financial data submitted on the most recent FAFSA due to extraordinary circumstances such as unemployment, divorce, high medical expenses, etc. Appropriate documentation of the condition must be submitted with the form.